Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: A unified toy problem: learning tax and entropy collapse

 \subsection{Discussion}

-This unified toy problem demonstrates that both learning tax and entropy collapse stem from the same structural origin: sequence coupling importance weighting disrupts token-level gradient symmetry.
-This example is highly concise yet captures key failure modes observed in large-scale training; and these phenomena occur independently of specific languages, reward designs, or implementation details, highlighting their structural nature.
+This unified toy problem shows that the learning tax and entropy collapse share the same structural root: sequence-coupled importance weighting breaks token-level gradient symmetry.
+The example is deliberately concise, yet it captures the key failure modes observed in large-scale training.
+These phenomena arise independently of language, reward design, or implementation details, highlighting their structural nature.

-\section{Implementation Details: An In-Group Reweighting Instance of a Sequence-Coupled Objective}
+\section{Implementation details: a within-group reweighting instance for sequence-coupled objectives}

-The goal of this section is not to propose an engineering improvement to a specific baseline, but rather \textbf{to validate the structural proposition in this paper about "sequence-coupled weights breaking token-level gradient symmetry"}.
-We choose a representative group-relative reinforcement learning algorithm as the \emph{vehicle} for instantiating this proposition.
-Specifically, we \textbf{arbitrarily} adopt GSPO as the analysis and implementation platform, as its objective function contains both: (i) group-relative advantages and (ii) sequence-level (coupled) importance weighting, thus directly supporting the structural phenomena outlined in Section~\ref{sec:proposition}.
+The goal of this section is not to propose an engineering improvement for a particular baseline, but to \textbf{validate the structural proposition that sequence-coupled weights break token-level gradient symmetry}.
+We choose a representative group-relative reinforcement-learning algorithm as a vehicle for instantiating this proposition.
+Specifically, we use GSPO as the analysis and implementation platform because its objective contains both (i) group-relative advantages and (ii) sequence-level, coupled importance weighting, directly supporting the structural phenomena outlined in Section~\ref{sec:proposition}.

-Without altering GSPO's \emph{group-relative advantage estimation} and \emph{sequence-level clipping} framework, we apply a \emph{minimized in-group transformation} to the sequence-level importance ratio vectors within each group, resulting in DFPO (Drift Fixing Policy Optimization).
-The sole purpose of this transformation is to enforce the critical orthogonality condition $\sum_i \widetilde{s}_i\,\widehat{A}_i=0$ within the group, thus restoring the gradient cancellation structure on shared tokens and transforming the "structural sources of learning tax/entropy collapse" into empirically verifiable differences.
+Without changing GSPO's \emph{group-relative advantage estimator} or \emph{sequence-level clipping} framework, we apply a \emph{minimal within-group transformation} to the sequence-level importance-ratio vector in each group, obtaining DFPO, or Drift Fixing Policy Optimization.
+The sole purpose of this transformation is to enforce the key orthogonality condition $\sum_i \widehat{A}_i\widetilde W_{i,t^\star}=0$ within the group, thereby restoring the gradient cancellation structure on shared tokens and turning the structural source of learning tax and entropy collapse into an empirically testable difference.